resant18/abacus/README.md

 - Javascript and CSS for abacus computing logic and UI.
 - Webpack to bundle javascript files.

-In addition to the entry file, there will be three scripts involved in this project:
+In addition to the entry file, there will be three main scripts involved in this project:

-abacus.js: this script will handle the abacus computing logic. bead.js: this script will handle the bead ui.js: this script will handle how to render the UI in DOM.
+abacus.js: this script will handle the abacus computing logic. math.js: this script will generate math problem. timer.js: this script will handle how to render the UI in DOM.

-## Implementation Timeline

-Day 1: Setup all necessary Node modules, including getting webpack up and running.
-Create the game setting page as landing screen, specified in the wireframe.
-Design the the scripts in object oriented way.
-Learn how to render beads and make interactive.
-Learn how to generate aritmathic problem in approriate way.

-Day 2:

-Render the abacus framework with beads grid pattern.
-Make each beads moveable and update the number at the bottom of each bead column.
-Generate random arithmatic problem.

-Day 3: Create the abacus computing logic.
-Build the functions to process user input, display the calculation and check the answer.
-Create control to reset the problem, accept user input with their own arithmatic problem.
-Set timer to limit time the user use to answer a arithmatic problem.